NateDhaliwal/discourse-developer-docs/docs/02-development-environments/01-github-codespaces.md

 The VSCode environment will automatically be configured with our recommended settings and extensions, including automatic linting and formatting.

+To minimize usage, make sure to run "Codespaces: Stop Current Codespace" from the command palette (<kbd>Ctrl + Shift + P</kbd>  or <kbd>Cmd + Shift + P</kbd>) when you're finished.
+If you forget to do this, the Codespace *should* be shut down automatically after your account's configured idle time (default 30 mins).
+But, there are some situations where the codepace will not be detected as idle, so it's best to stop it deliberately.

 # Tips

 - You can launch a codespace from specific branches/PRs - just visit it, and press <kbd>,</kbd>

 - You can manage all your codespaces at https://github.com/codespaces/